Prosecution of James Comey: Indictment

 On September 25, 2025, Comey was indicted by a federal grand jury in Virginia on two counts: one charge of making a false statement to Congress, and one charge of obstructing a congressional proceeding.
 He denies the charges.
 A trial is set for January 5, 2026.

 The 23-person grand jury voted against a third charge.
 The two charges are related to Comey's testimony during a Senate Judiciary Committee hearing into the FBI's investigation of links between Russia and the 2016 Trump presidential campaign on September 30, 2020; the five-year statute of limitations would have run out on September 30, 2025.

-Under questioning in 2020 from US Senator Ted Cruz, Comey denied having authorized anonymous leaks to The Wall Street Journal for an October 2016 article.
-In a December 2020 letter to the Department of Justice, Cruz wrote that former FBI official Andrew McCabe had said Comey was aware of McCabe's authorization of a leak, contradicting Comey's denials.
-Cruz's questioning of Comey in 2020 addressed both "the Clinton investigation" regarding her private email server, as well as "matters relating to the Trump investigation" about Russian interference.